Generic Name: sumatriptan succinate

 USE IN SPECIFIC POPULATIONS

-Sumatriptan produced evidence of developmental toxicity (embryolethality and increased incidences of fetal abnormalities) in rabbits.
-Embryolethality was observed at a dose less than the maximum recommended human dose (MRHD) of 12 mg/day on a body surface area (mg/m2) basis.
-There are no adequate and well-controlled studies of Sumavel Dosepro in pregnant women.
+Pregnancy Category C: There are no adequate and well-controlled trials of sumatriptan injection in pregnant women.
 Sumavel Dosepro should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Safety and effectiveness of sumatriptan injection in pediatric patients under 18 years of age have not been established; therefore, sumatriptan injection is not recommended for use in patients under 18 years of age.

-Post-marketing experience documents that serious adverse events have occurred in the pediatric population after use of subcutaneous, oral, and/or intranasal sumatriptan.
-These reports include events similar in nature to those reported rarely in adults, including stroke, visual loss, and death.
+Postmarketing experience documents that serious adverse reactions have occurred in the pediatric population after use of subcutaneous, oral, and/or intranasal sumatriptan.
+These reports include reactions similar in nature to those reported rarely in adults, including stroke, visual loss, and death.
 A myocardial infarction has been reported in a 14-year-old male following the use of oral sumatriptan; clinical signs occurred within 1 day of drug administration.
+Since clinical data to determine the frequency of serious adverse reactions in pediatric patients who might receive subcutaneous, oral, or intranasal sumatriptan are not presently available, the use of sumatriptan in patients under 18 years of age is not recommended.

-No gross overdoses in clinical practice have been reported.
-The half-life of elimination of sumatriptan is about 2 hours [see Clinical Pharmacology (12.3)], and therefore monitoring of patients after overdose with subcutaneous sumatriptan should continue while symptoms or signs persist, and for at least 10 hours.
+The elimination half-life of sumatriptan is about 2 hours [see Clinical Pharmacology (12.3)], and therefore monitoring of patients after overdose with subcutaneous sumatriptan should continue for at least 10 hours or while symptoms or signs persist.
 It is unknown what effect hemodialysis or peritoneal dialysis has on the serum concentrations of sumatriptan.

 Sumavel Dosepro Description

-Sumatriptan, the active component of Sumavel Dosepro, is a selective 5-hydroxy-tryptamine receptor subtype 1 (5-HT1) agonist.
-Sumatriptan delivered as the succinate salt is chemically designated as 3-[2-(dimethylamino)ethyl]-N-methyl-indole-5-methanesulfonamide succinate (1:1), and it has the following structure:
+Sumavel Dosepro contains sumatriptan succinate, a selective 5-HT1B/1D receptor agonist.
+Sumatriptan succinate is chemically designated as 3-[2-(dimethylamino)ethyl]-N-methyl-indole-5-methanesulfonamide succinate (1:1), and it has the following structure:

 Sumavel Dosepro is a pre-filled, single-use, disposable, needle-free subcutaneous delivery system delivering sterile sumatriptan injection.
-Sumavel Dosepro consists of the following components: a gray plastic handle and snap-off tip, a green lever, and a glass medication chamber that is pre-filled with 6 mg per 0.5 mL sumatriptan injection.
+Sumavel Dosepro consists of the following components: a gray plastic handle and snap-off tip, a lavender (4 mg) or green (6 mg) lever, and a glass medication chamber that is pre-filled with 4 mg or 6 mg per 0.5 mL sumatriptan injection.
 Utilizing pressure from a compressed nitrogen gas source in the handle, Sumavel Dosepro delivers the medication by pushing it through a small, precise hole in the glass medication chamber.
 The resulting stream of medication is propelled through the skin and is delivered subcutaneously without a needle, following a biphasic pressure profile.

 Sumavel Dosepro - Clinical Pharmacology

-Heart Rate: Transient increases in blood pressure observed in some patients in clinical studies carried out during sumatriptan's development as a treatment for migraine were not accompanied by any clinically significant changes in heart rate.
+Heart Rate: Transient increases in blood pressure observed in some subjects in clinical trials carried out during sumatriptan’s development as a treatment for migraine were not accompanied by any clinically significant changes in heart rate.

 Pharmacokinetic parameters following a 6 mg subcutaneous dose of Sumavel Dosepro into the thigh were determined in 32 subjects (males and females).
 The maximum serum concentration (Cmax) (mean ± standard deviation) was 71.9 ± 14.4 ng/mL; the time to peak concentration (Tmax) was 12 minutes after dosing (range, 4 to 20 minutes); and the terminal half-life was 103 ± 22 minutes.